sapouidugnatos/uaricelton/_articles/aiunertos.md

 Having established the ground rules for this reconstruction, the natural place to begin is the mythical beginning of the Scythians themselves, as quoted above.[^4] The story presents four important characters: Targitaos, the progenitor of all the Scythians, and his three sons, Lipoxais, Arpoxais, and Kolaxais.
 All four serve narrative and cosmological functions.[^5] Targitaos is a fusion of opposites: sky and earth, settled and nomad, "above and below, male and female, warm and moist",[^6] etc., and was likely a heroic, Herculean figure.
 The three brothers represent fragmentation of Scythians into historical tribes, with Kolaxais, and his four celestial objects, also representing the unifying nature of the Royal Scythian kingship.
-Kolaxais' two brothers' submission to him is a narrative justification for the subordintation of the, very much real, Scythian tribes who claimed descent from them to the Royal Scythians, the Paraltai.[^7]
+Kolaxais' two brothers' submission to him is a narrative justification for the subordination of the, very much real, Scythian tribes who claimed descent from them to the Royal Scythians, the Paraltai.[^7]